teejee2008/timeshift/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 This is a free application that is provided "as-is" without support or warranty.
-It is updated once a year due to a lack of time, developers, and funds.
 You can support this project by making a donation with [PayPal]( https://www.paypal.com/cgi-bin/webscr?business=teejeetech@gmail.com&cmd=_xclick&currency_code=USD&amount=10&item_name=Timeshift%20Donation)

 **Is your feature request related to a problem?
 Please describe.**